 Step 1: Insert probe in food as directed in the Cookbook or in this guide.
-Plug other end of probe securely into the ceiling receptacle.
+Plug other end of probe securely into wall receptacle.

-Step 2: Touch Combination COOK pad.
+Step 2: Touch COMBINATION COOK pad.

 Step 3: Enter oven temperature by touching the number pads that correspond with the desired oven temperature.
 For example, touch 2, 2, 5 for 225°F.